-We have produced the following factsheets for advisers on benefits and tax credits topics relevant to those working with families with a disabled child.
+Benefits and tax credits topics relevant to those working with families with a disabled child:

 - Benefits for disabled children and their families – a checklist (April 2018)

-We have also produced the following factsheets for advisers helping children and young people living away from their families.
+For advisers and frontline workers helping children and young people living away from their families.

 - Kinship care and benefits – the essentials (March 2016)

 - Children looked after away from home by the local authority – impact on family benefits and tax credits (June 2018)

-We have also produced a variety of information resources for particular situations, a selection of which is included below.
+We have also produced information resources for particular situations: